Overview of the Maternal and Child Health (MCH) Dashboard

 For each Maternal and Child Health tracking indicator, dials, maps, and bar charts are generated when there are enough counties with data different from each other so that dials, maps, and charts can show meaningful differences among the counties.
 In particular, dials, maps, and charts are not generated if 46 or more counties have rates that are equal to 0 or are missing, or if more than half the counties have the same rate.
 Dials, maps, and charts are generated all other times.
 Tables are generated for all indicators in all counties, regardless of rate values.

-When dials, maps, and charts are generated, county estimates are grouped into three categories: yellow, green, and blue.
+When dials, maps, and charts are generated, county estimates are grouped into three categories: light green, blue-green, and dark blue.
 These categories are displayed consistently in the county dial, the bar chart, and the New York State map for each tracking indicator.

 The three colors represent the quartile distribution of estimates for the counties ordered from those doing the best to those doing the worst.